 - Translate the booklet and/or the handout to share them in your community.
 Keep in mind IFLA’s Branding guidelines and make sure to send us the file to make it available in IFLA’s website (Contact us to receive editable files to facilitate the translation work).

-- Adapt, reuse and translate a set of awareness-raising PowerPoint slides about libraries, the UN 2030 agenda and the SDGs (currently available in English, Spanish and French).
+- Adapt, reuse and translate a set of awareness-raising PowerPoint slides about libraries, the UN 2030 agenda and the SDGs (currently available in Arabic, English, French and Spanish).

 - Create your own UN 2030 Agenda dissemination materials following UN guidelines for Non-UN Entities.

 Stay in touch

 - Share news about advocacy and awareness-raising activities going on in your country using the #Lib4Dev hashtag

 - Follow @IFLA_Lib4Dev and @IFLA on Twitter, to be up to date with the advocacy work done by IFLA and the IAP Participants.

 - Engage with IFLA on Facebook

 - Contribute with examples of how libraries further development by completing this survey.
 Access a selection of examples of libraries contribution to each of the SDGs

 - Access a selection of resources related to Libraries and the UN 2030 Agenda